ellenicoleroberts/Challenge_15/README.md

 <img src= "images/robo.jpeg" width="930" height="300">

-# Machine Learning Trading Bot
+# Robo Advisor for Retirement Planning

 Through the use of robo advisors, machine learning and NLP are disrupting finance to improve the customer experience.
 Retirement-plan providers, who want to increase their client portfolio (especially by engaging young people), are increasingly turning to robo advisors to provide client investment portfolio recommendations for retirement.